katruud/AntMediaServer-Standalone/README.md

 Currently, this will create:
 - A c6g.large instance with AMS installed
-- A security group only accessable via an IP you specify
+- A security group only accessable via the environment IP, and optionally additional IPs specified in variables
 - A custom VPC/network you can configure in variables.tf

 AWS credentials must be supplied to your Terraform environment